General Questions +

 How do you define startup?

 We do not place a limit on the length of time your startup has operated or how much outside funding you have received prior to applying.
-We award free startup grants to businesses still in their early stages where the $50,000 and corresponding support services will make a significant impact.
+We award equity free startup grants to businesses still in their early stages where the $50,000 and corresponding support services will make a significant impact.

 What industries or markets does Arch Grants focus on?